-Iress' annualised ATSR over the three-year measurement period % of Performance Rights that will vest Below 6.5% 0% 6.5% 50% Between 6.5% and 10% Pro-rata portion will vest on a straight-line basis between 50% (at 6.5%) and 100% (at 10%) 10% or higher 100% 9 rest will depend on Iress' ATSR performance over the measurement y VWAP at the start and end of the measurement period.
+Iress' annualised ATSR over the three-year measurement period % of Performance Rights that will vest Below 6.5% 0% 6.5% 50% Between 6.5% and 10% Pro-rata portion will vest on a straight-line basis between 50% (at 6.5%) and 100% (at 10%) 10% or higher 100% vest will depend on Iress' ATSR performance over the measurement y VWAP at the start and end of the measurement period.
 No retesting applies to Performance Right awards from 2019 onwards.
-Termination of employment mination for cause, or gross misconduct, unvested Performance Right ns, Performance Rights continue to be held subject to original terms on Change of control Board discretion also applies on a change in achieved when exercising this discretion. control.
+Termination of employment If employment ceases due to resignation, termination for cause, or gross misconduct, unvested Performal lapse.
+If employment ceases for other reasons, Performance Rights continue to be held subject to original appropriate basis (subject to Board discretion).
+Change of control Board discretion also applies on a change in achieved when exercising this discretion. control.
 The Board will consider time elapsed and performance Malus Significant underperformance or misconduc t can lead to reduced vesting at the Board's discretion.
 In addition, the